hfjooste/UltimateStarterKit/README.md

     <li><strong>Project Utils</strong>: Extract project information like name, description, and version</li>
 </ul>

+## 📺 Tutorials
+You can find tutorials on how to get started and how to use the features from this plugin on [YouTube](https://www.youtube.com/playlist?list=PLfzg8BJXNRoBUWxRqKQwOhG0oqp1Qs3gu).
+The playlist will be updated on a regular basis with new tutorials

 ## 📜 Documentation
 - The full documentation is available <a href="https://hfjooste.github.io/UltimateStarterKit" target="_blank">here</a>
 - The Markdown documentation is also included in the repo under the <code>docs</code> directory for offline use.
 Or checkout the <code>docs</code> branch for the full HTML documentation